seabeya/tech-stack/git/README.md

 GitHub is a web-based platform that provides a centralized location for hosting and collaborating on software development projects using the Git version control system.

+> **Note**:
+> You can apply what is shown here to other remote repository hosting platforms as well; in general, they operate under the same logic.

 <br>

 ### 🔷 Getting Started